Now that the annual Cannes Film Festival has come to a close, it's time to review the very best part: the red carpet beauty. Oui, oui!

 I like this liner on Natasha Poly—it not only flicks up at the outer edges, but it also dips down around the tear ducts in baby Vs. I'm not crazy about her schoolgirl hairstyle, though, or the brownish lips.

 You knew Eva Longoria would be here; I feel like Cannes is her favourite event of the year.
 I had to zoom out so you could appreciate the full length of her fishtail braid, which has to be the most unfortunate one I've ever seen.
 It's so crazy messy, and why is it curling at the bottom?
-I shudder.
 It always irks me when celebs like Eva—lovers of super-heavy beauty looks—try to pair that with messy braids.
-It's like multiple beauty personality time.
+They don't go together!

-I sure hope it was windy on Roberto Cavalli's yacht, otherwise there is just no excuse for Sharon Stone's wacky hairstyle.
-If Naomi Watts was on the wrong side of dewy, then Sharon Stone is in the next town of tousling.
+I sure hope it was windy on Roberto Cavalli's yacht, otherwise I can't imagine what was going on with Sharon Stone's wacky hairstyle.
+If Naomi Watts was on the wrong side of dewy, then Sharon Stone is in the next town of tousling!

 As Lainey says, Lindsay Lohan is sad smut.
 I hesitate to comment on her hair and makeup because there's obviously a lot more going on than an off day with the styling.
-I REALLY wish she'd quit with the stinkin' lip injections.
-Talk about ruining your looks.
-Wow.
+I REALLY wish she'd quit with the lip injections!

 Ahhh... that's better, isn't it?
 A little bit of Gosling to the rescue, and to leave you with a sweeter taste in your mouth before we wrap up this Cannes coverage.
 Nose job or not, I think we can all agree, he's looking REAL nice.
 Do you think he has a skincare regimen?

-Update: How could I forget this guy?
-If we're going to have a Gosling, then we need a Pattinson, too.
+And one more for the road.
+If we're going to have a Gosling, then we deserve a Pattinson, too.
 Enjoy!